yangfreezy/formstack-frontend/README.md

 - cleaned up redundant code

 # Additional Note
-- I would love to look more into redux, flow, and reselect and get this to work with that, but just wanted to get this done initially.
-Willing to add any features or functionality you'd like for me to add over the next few days.

-Thanks for your time and hopefully talk soon!
+Thanks for your time and talk soon!